alherdom/Adalogix/final-memory.md

 #### Deployment:

 - DigitalOcean Droplet: For our application deployment, we have chosen DigitalOcean, a reliable and easy-to-use cloud infrastructure platform.
 We have implemented our application in a basic DigitalOcean droplet, which has allowed us to launch our platform quickly and efficiently, guaranteeing optimal uptime and scalability appropriate to our needs.
+With this in mind, the hardware features that have been used for this project have been as follows:

+  - vCPUs: 1vCPU
+  - Memory: 1GB
+  - SSD: 25GB
+  - Transfer: 1TB

 ### 3. APPLICATION STYLE GUIDE. <a name="id3"></a>